Required disclosures

 - For workers' compensation and similar benefit programs.

-There are some other rare situations.
-They are described in the longer version of our notice of privacy practices.
+There are some other, rarer situations, described in the longer version of our Notice of Privacy Practices.

 Your rights regarding your health information

-3. You have the right to look at the health information we have about you, such as your medical and billing records.
-You can get a copy of these records.
+- You have the right to look at the health information we have about you, such as your medical and billing records, and to get a copy of these records.

-4. If you believe that the information in your records is incorrect or missing something important, you can ask us to make additions to your records to correct the situation.
-You must make this request in writing.
-You must also tell us the reasons you want to make the changes.
+- If you believe the information in your records is incorrect or missing something important, you can ask us to make additions to correct it.
+This request must be in writing, and you must tell us the reasons you want the changes made.

-5. You have the right to a copy of this notice.
-If we change this notice, we will post the new version in our waiting area, and you can always get a copy of it from the front office.
+- You have the right to a copy of this notice.
+If we change this notice, we will post the new version in our waiting area, and you can always get a copy from the front office.